Stay abreast of COVID-19 information and developments here

-The EB-5 programme was established in 1990 by Congress with the aim of stimulating the US economy through job creation and capital investment by foreign investors.
+Congress established the EB-5 programme in 1990 with the aim of stimulating the US economy through job creation and capital investment by foreign investors.
 Most EB-5 projects involve commercial real estate developments.
-Investors can either consider the projects of individual property developers, or invest through regional centres designated by the USCIS.
+Investors can either consider the projects of individual property developers, or invest through regional centres designated by USCIS.
 Schemes operated via these centres are often still backed by single-asset developers, however.
 Another option is therefore to opt for a diversified model that invests in a portfolio of property assets instead of a single project.

-Earlier this year, the USCIS introduced new regulations increasing the minimum amount to be invested in a targeted employment area from US$500 000 to US$900 000.
-Effective from 21 November 2019, the sharp hike in the investment level will reduce the number of South Africans able to make use of this option to obtain US permanent residency.
+From November 2019, USCIS introduced regulations increasing the minimum amount to be invested in a targeted employment area from US$500 000 to US$900 000, but despite the sharp hike in the investment level, the EB-5 programme remains popular among South Africans seeking to obtain US permanent residency.

 In a nutshell, if you’re considering the US EB-5 visa programme, you should approach it in the same way you would an investment: be clear on the objective (in this case, obtaining a green card) and scrutinise the risks associated with it.